omohokcoj/filterable/README.md

 end
 ```

-- `:share` - allows to remove shared value from filter context:
+`:share` - allows to set shared value.
+When `false` then filter function will be triggered without shared value argument:

 ```elixir
 @options share: false